EdwardAkurugu/GAM-MAP/README.md

 ## Funding

-This work was supported, in whole or in part, by the **Bill & Melinda Gates Foundation** [Grant number: INV047-048] and the **Malaria Modelling and Analytics: Leader in Africa (MMALA)** project through the Modelling and Simulation Hub, Africa (MASHA), University of Cape Town.
+This work was supported by the **Bill & Melinda Gates Foundation** [Grant number: INV047‑048].
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 ---